 Start fresh this season and find room to manifest your new intentions.
 Establishing a daily rhythm or routine can help you increase the “peace” at home and help the whole family thrive.
 Check out How to Plan Your Daily Rhythm for more information, or grab our free QuickStart Weekly Planning Guide to get started today!

-Get outside and connect with what matters on the solstice.
-Invite children to look for the signs of summer with this fun nature scavenger hunt idea.
-How many signs can you find that summer has arrived?
-For more information about Get Outside & Connect, click on the link.
-You might also enjoy this HUGE collection of outdoor activities for kids.
+Get outside to do an activity you enjoy with family or friends, or just sit and “Be” to connect with what matters on the solstice.
+Click the link for more information about Get Outside & Connect.
+You might also enjoy this massive collection of outdoor activities for kids.

 Related: Camp Kindness Summer Camp for Kids

 There are many ways you can celebrate the summer solstice.
-Create a summer solstice celebration meaningful for you and your family to celebrate the sun and all it brings to us.
-Don’t forget to check out our summer bucket list for more fun summer activities.
+Create a summer solstice celebration that is meaningful to you and your family, celebrating the sun and all it brings to us.
+Don’t forget to check out our summer bucket list for even more fun summer activities.

 I just discovered Rhythms Of Play and I love those 18 ways to celebrate the Summer Solstice.
 Nell, you take into account the profound meanings of Summer Solstice celebrations in ancient traditions and integrate them nicely to our modern everyday life.
 I love the way you dance life!
 Great article!
 Great inspirations!
 Warm thanks!